plotly/plotly.py/doc/python/selections.md

     thumbnail: thumbnail/make_selection.jpg
 ---

-## Adding Selections to Cartesian subplots
+## Adding Selections to Cartesian Subplots

 *New in 5.10*